Wills & Estate Planning

 Without a Last Will and Testament, your property will be divided according

-to the laws of your state, so if you wish to have control over how your property will be distributed after your death a Last Will and Testament
+to the laws of the state of Tennessee, so if you wish to have control over how your property will be distributed after your death a Last Will and Testament

 is required by law.